Estearle/COMP4601/Labs/Lab01/README.txt

-    For the products functionalities, the URI is /products or /products/:productID for a specific page Since reviews are tied to a specific product, the URI is /products/:productID/reviews For a specific review for a specific product, then the URI is /products/:productID/reviews/:reviewID
+    For the products functionalities, the URI is /products or /products/:productID for a specific page Since reviews are tied to a specific product, the URI is /products/:productID/reviews For a specific review for a specific product, then the URI is /products/:productID/reviews/:reviewID For creating a new product, the URL is /new-product For searching products , the URL is /search

     d.
 What response codes are you sending and why?
     200 if successfully